pmdartus/blog/posts/shadow-dom-and-event-propagation.md

   }
 </style>

-Shadow DOM directly influences how event propagates through the DOM.
+Shadow DOM directly influences how event propagate through the DOM.
 It took me quite some time to fully appreciate this.
-Even if there is a lot of content on the web covering this topic, I haven't found yet a page going into all the nuances shadow DOM adds to event propagation.
+Even if there is a lot of content on the web covering this topic, I haven't found an article going into all the nuances shadow DOM adds to event propagation.

 This article is my attempt to give a complete overview of how eventing works in the shadow DOM.

 ## Shadow DOM and encapsulation

 Shadow DOM is a browser built-in encapsulation mechanism.
 This mechanism **offers a way for developers to author components that are safe to distribute and consume on third-party pages**.
 The shadow DOM encapsulation works both ways.
 First, it prevents component internals to be introspectable from outside the shadow DOM.
-But it also prevents shadow DOM internal to bleed into the document.
+But it also prevents shadow DOM internals to bleed into the document.

-One of the features Shadow DOM is mostly known for is its style scoping enforcement.
+One of the features Shadow DOM is most known for is its style scoping enforcement.
 Page-level styles don't get applied to elements rendered in a shadow tree.
 And styles injected in the shadow tree don't get applied at the page level.

-All the spec adjustments and new features related to eventing that has been introduced along with shadow DOM revolve around this idea of how enables developers to author components complying with this new encapsulation mechanism.
+All the spec adjustments and new features related to eventing that have been introduced along with shadow DOM revolve around this idea of how it enables developers to author components complying with this new encapsulation mechanism.
 Let's dive into it.

 ## The `ShadowRoot` constructor

 The `ShadowRoot` is a constructor that has been introduced with shadow DOM.
-It extends for `EventTarget` and therefore it is capable to dispatch and listen for events like other DOM nodes.
+It extends `EventTarget` and therefore it is capable to dispatch and listen for events like other DOM nodes.

 ```js
 const div = document.createElement("div");